 Another example is of a person who has had an accident at work.
-Perhaps they were asked to lift a load which was too heavy for them.
+Perhaps they were asked to lift a load that was too heavy for them.
 All employees have to provide workers with a safe system of work.
 Getting someone to lift a heavy load on their own could be grounds for a compensation claim.
 The same rules apply whether you are a permanent employee or a contractor.

 How do I prove that my injuries are related to my accident?

 There is often a direct link between the accident and the injury eg a car driver who is hit from behind by another driver and has a whiplash injury can directly link the two.
 The person who lifts a heavy load and immediately has back pain can also establish a link.

 Sometimes it is harder to establish a link.
 For example, a secretary who develops wrist problems may initially think that she started it digging the garden.
 It is only when symptoms persist that she realises the pain may be linked to typing all day.

 To prove a link between injury and accident, our specialist accident claim Solicitors instruct an independent doctor to examine you and prepare a report.
 We work with doctors all the time and have links with very experienced doctors who are used to helping victims of accidents.

 I had pre-existing condition – can I still claim compensation?

 A popular misconception exists that if you have a pre-existing condition you will not be entitled to make an injury claim.
 This is not true if we can prove that your new injury made your pre-existing condition much worse – or causes a condition that you may not have even been aware of to suddenly develop.

 Our injury Solicitors operate various funding schemes for Accident Compensation Claims.